knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Finished monday quite well with a nice chestday!
 Felt weird as 100kg bench was hard, but still did 102.5kg with the same effort... then was able to do 8 and 6 reps on 37.5kg incline.
 So weird xD

+### 2024-07-09 23:39

+Early out today!
+We have tested the magnet today!
+That was eventful and I have some pics from it as well!
+TODO: Flow problem, then it worked, everything worked with my software as well.
+Safety guy was impressed.
+Magnet guru was impressed.
+And then it kinda blew xD Burst disc opened becuase one of the valves was left closed xD What a stupid f thing to do xD Burst Disc like 1000 CHF, so fun.
+But my entry to the project was great and it worked so I can be happy that we got to test everything as it is!

+We spent there the majority of the day so actually a late late lunch and I felt like going home earlier so went like 20 mins early, shop and then golf :) It was really nice and finally barebly not warm!

+All good! + Started watching The Bear!